 Locations: Our administrative operations are based in Spokane, Washington.
 We provide services in Central and South America, Mexico, the Caribbean and Africa.

-Structure: We are organized as an NGO in the US and operate as a non-profit within the countries we provide service.
+Structure: We are organized as an LLC in the US and as a non-profit organization within our host countries.

 Size: We work with ~120 employees around the globe, and over 1,750 volunteers per year with a satisfaction rate of 97%.